NotLemon/AniList-Manual/before-you-begin/written-media-information/one-shots.md

 They are single, standalone works with a self-contained story.
 This means that any series with more than one chapter is _**not**_ a one-shot.

 {% hint style="info" %}
-If a published one-shot has a serialisation announced, a new entry will be created for the new serialisation under the **manga** format.
+If a published one-shot has a serialization announced, a new entry will be created for the new serialization under the **manga** format.
 The two works will be linked through the **alternative** [relation](../../submission-form/relations.md).
 {% endhint %}

 {% hint style="warning" %}
 Self-published works are not classed as one-shots.
-However, if the author is already serialised, self-published works could instead possibly be classed as [doujinshi](doujinshi.md).
+However, if the author is already serialized, self-published works could instead possibly be classed as [doujinshi](doujinshi.md).
 {% endhint %}

 ## Compilations and Anthologies